techservicesillinois/terraform-aws-rds/README.md

 # snapshot_identifier = "service-snapshot"

 ###########################################################################
-# WARNING: Use caution; setting this value to "true" can cause data loss. #
+# WARNING: Use caution; setting this value to true can cause data loss. #
 ###########################################################################
-skip_final_snapshot = "false"
+skip_final_snapshot = false

 # Final database snapshot is given this identifier by default.
 # final_snapshot_identifier = "service-FINAL"